ajroach42/ajroach42.github.io/_posts/2016-02-26-The-Future-Of-Tech.md

 ---
-layout:post
+layout: post
-title:The Future of Technology
+title: The Future of Technology
 published: true
 ---